How Many AP Classes Should I Take To Get Into Ivy League Colleges?

 Honestly, if you are determined to reach this goal, it will take a lot of work on your part.
 It will require you to make a solid plan and stick to it, no matter how difficult it is.
 It is a competitive field, and you may have to work harder than you ever imagined.
 But it is doable!

-Let’s take a look at what you will need to do to get into an Ivy League college.
-We’ll discuss what the top schools look for in a candidate, the many factors you’ll need to consider, how many AP classes you should take, and which ones you’ll want to focus on.
-If you’ve got questions, we’ve got answers.
-We want to help equip you so you can reach your goal.
+Let’s take a look at how many AP classes you should take to get into an Ivy League college.
+We’ll discuss what the top schools look for in a candidate and the many factors you’ll need to consider.
+At Save My Exams, we’re here to equip you so you can reach your goal.

 What Ivy League Colleges Look For